mtlynch/mtlynch.io/content/posts/key-mime-pi/index.md

 ### Writes to HID interface hang

-When testing Key Mime Pi on the Pi Zero W, I ran into a case where writes to `/dev/hidg0` would hang indefinitely.
+When testing Key Mime Pi on the Pi Zero W, I ran into a case where writes to `/dev/hidg0` hung indefinitely.
 I tried a different Micro-USB to USB-A cable, and the problem went away.
 I suspect that the first cable was either damaged or supported power only and not data.
 If you run into hanging writes to `/dev/hidg0`, try a USB cable that supports data transfer (most USB cables do).

 ## Next step: embedding display output